The God/Goddess: A Sexual Meridian Archetype

 The thymus is the metabolic engine of the body.

-Each of these three glands has an influence on our mood, health, and wellbeing.
+Each of these three glands influences our mood, health, and wellbeing.
 Only by eating well, exercising, maintaining a regular sleep schedule, and managing our stress level can we hope to control and sustain our moods.

 The ovaries and testes are the female and male counterparts of the endocrine system.
 The ovaries produce the hormones estrogen and progesterone both of which are necessary for the development of a woman’s breasts, the menstrual cycle, and pregnancy.
 The testes make testosterone which is responsible for the growth of facial and body hair, the growth of a man’s penis, and the creation of sperm.